 - Thumbnail view.
 Displays documents as thumbnails

 Once documents have been classified, train your activity using the Train Activity button.
 After training has finished, statistics regarding the classification results will be displayed on the Results tab.
-Analyzing these statistics helps identify problem classes and evaluate the general quality of the classifier.General Statistics
+Analyzing these statistics helps identify problem classes and evaluate the general quality of the classifier.General statistics

 The top pane displays general statistics for all documents and classes of the activity.
 These statistics help evaluate the general quality of your classifier:- accuracy.
 The percentage of documents the expected class of which matched the class assigned by the program.